codacy/docs/docs/repositories-configure/code-patterns.md

 ## Account vs repository patterns

 Your **account patterns** allow you to change the default selection of patterns by enabling or disabling them for all future repositories added by you.
-See [Default patterns](../account/default-patterns.md) for more details.
+See [Default patterns](../index.md) <!-- TODO Solve lack of account default patterns --> for more details.

 The **repository patterns** specify the patterns you want to use for each repository.
 When you change your account patterns it doesn't affect pattern selection for repositories already added.
 Open **Code patterns**: